 Wallace is a frequent speaker at universities, seminaries, churches, colleges, and apologetics conferences, including St Andrews University, Oxford University, London School of Theology, University of Texas, University of Michigan, University of Massachusetts (Amherst), Southeastern Baptist Seminary, University of North Texas, Southeastern European Theological Seminary (Tirana, Albania), Trinity Theological College (Perth, Australia), and Southern Methodist University, Northwest Oklahoma State University, and the Asian Christian Academy (Bangalore, India).
 He has given the Staley lectureship (2001), the inaugural and a later Lamplighters lecture (2004, 2007), Annual Conference Lectureship for the Northwest London Diocese of Anglican Priests, London (2009), and has been a frequent speaker at various apologetics conferences.
 At New Orleans Baptist Seminary in 2008, at the fourth annual Greer-Heard Point-Counterpoint Forum, he debated Bart D. Ehrman on the reliability of the New Testament manuscripts as witnesses to the original text (the debate later came out as a book by Fortress Press).
 Bart and Dan debated again at Southern Methodist University on Oct 1, 2011 before the largest crowd ever assembled (1425 people) to witness a debate on textual criticism.
 A third debate, on Feb 1, 2012, was held at North Carolina Chapel Hill, where Ehrman is a professor.

 Dan is a fourth-generation Californian, who grew up in Newport Beach.
 He has been transplanted against his will to Texas.
 He always welcomes an opportunity to come home.
 Dan and his wife, Pati, have been married 40 years.
 They met at Biola University and within minutes stole a car together!
-They have four adult sons—Noah, Ben, Andrew, and Zack, three daughters-in-law, and two gorgeous granddaughters.
-They also have two dogs.
+They have four adult sons—Noah, Ben, Andrew, and Zack, three daughters-in-law, and three gorgeous granddaughters.
+They also have one dog.